 olomouc

-Moravia Cities Olomouc
+Traveling One day visits Moravia Cities Regions Olomouc

-Explore Olomouc, the heart of Hanakia
+Explore Olomouc, the heart of Haná

 Culture, architecture and a peculiar dialect, that’s Olomouc, the capital of the ethnographic region Haná or Hanácko (Hanakia in English).